LoginRadius/engineering-portal/content/react-renderer/index.md

 }
 ```

-Ink is a popular one which is used by libraries such a Gatsby, Parcel, Yarn 2, etc.
+Ink is a popular one that is used by libraries such a Gatsby, Parcel, Yarn 2, etc.
-`react-blessed` is one of the  similar library.
+`react-blessed` is one of the similar libraries.

 ##  [react-three-fiber](https://github.com/pmndrs/react-three-fiber "react-three-fiber")